dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 In this book, we’ll use unit spec to refer to the fastest, most isolated set of tests for a particular project.

 With the unit tests in this chapter, you won’t be calling methods on the API class directly.
 Instead, you’ll still be simulating HTTP requests through the Rack::Test interface.

+Your tests for any particular layer—from customer-facing code down to low-level model classes—should drive that layer’s public API. <b>You’ll find yourself making more careful decisions about what does or doesn’t go into the API</b>

+The behavior we want to see is - what happens when an API call succeeds and when it fails.

+<div style="text-align: center;">Unit tests are great for test all the conditional branches and edge cases very fast on the other hand if we do it with acceptance/integration would be too inefficient.</div>

 ### Part II — Chapter 6.
 Getting real.
 Integration specs. {#chapter-6}